F/V Arctic Prowler Christened at Ketchikan Shipyard

 Vigor Industrial was highlighted in a four-page feature article in the July 2012 issue of Maritime Reporter.
 The article starts on page 24 and the online version can be found here on marinelink.com.

-The three new 64-car, 750 passenger ferries constructed by US Fab, a Vigor Industrial new-build subsidiary won the regional “Under Budget, Large Project” category in the American Transportation Awards competition sponsored by AASHTO.
+The three new 64-car, 750 passenger ferries constructed by Vigor Fab, a Vigor Industrial new-build subsidiary won the regional “Under Budget, Large Project” category in the American Transportation Awards competition sponsored by AASHTO.

 The Kulluk and Noble Discoverer set sail for the Arctic today from Vigor Industrial’s Seattle shipyard, following completion of extensive environmental and safety upgrades by its commercial ship repair subsidiary, Vigor Marine.

 Vigor Marine recently converted a 350' x 76' x 22' petroleum tank barge to an OSRV which will be part of Shell exploratory drilling fleet this season.

 Vigor Fab delivers a 180’ x 52’ x 10’ covered paper barge to Georgia-Pacific.